delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 **Funding Payment**

 Funding is exchanged between longs and shorts every minute.
+It is impportant to note that while accruals for funding paid or received accruals happen every minute, entries for funding payments are made in the transaction log once every 2 hours or when a position is closed.
 Funding payments are completely peer-to-peer and Delta Exchange does not charge any fees on funding.
 Funding paid or received is computed as:

 $$Funding\ Payment = Current\_Position\_Value * Funding\ Rate * 1/ (8 * 60)$$